chunky-dev/docs/ChunkyDocs/docs/rendering/skymaps.md

 # Skymaps

 You can change the `Sky Mode` under the "Sky & Fog" tab.
-There are several different types of sky mode you can use from simulated to solid or gradient color or a Skymap.
+There are several types of sky mode you can use from simulated to solid or gradient color or a Skymap.
 Chunky supports a few different kinds of skymap projections, however "equirectangular" projection is the most common type of sky map.
 It is recommended to use a high resolution skymap in order to avoid the sky looking blurry.
 However, if the skymap is too large it will take a long time to load.

 ## Vertical Resolution